SUNRUSE-Junk-Drawer/narragen/readme.md

   eater eaten
 when
   eater type is character
-  and eaten type is foot
+  eaten type is foot
-  and eater location is eaten location set eaten type to crumbs
+  eater location is eaten location set eaten type to crumbs
 ```